 The Institutional Review Board (IRB) uses an expedited review process to review studies that meet the categories adopted by the Department of Health and Human Services (DHHS) that involve no greater than "minimal risk."
 Expedited review procedures allow the IRB to review and approve studies that meet the criteria in the document below without convening a meeting of the full IRB.
-The review may be carried out by the IRB Chair or by one or more experienced reviewers designated by the Chair from among members of the IRB.
+The review may be carried out by the IRB Chair or by one or more experienced reviewers from among members of the IRB.

-The expedited reviewers only approve research that meets the federal criteria for approval as specified in 45 CFR 46.111 and 21 CFR 56.111.
-Also, expedited reviewers ensure that the study's informed consent process and documentation meets the requirements as specified in 45 CFR 46.116 unless the IRB waives the requirements in accord with federal regulations.
+The expedited reviewers only approve research that meets the federal criteria for approval as specified in 45 CFR 46.111.
+Also, expedited reviewers ensure that the study's informed consent process and documentation meets the requirements as specified in 45 CFR 46.116 unless the IRB waives the requirements in accordance with federal regulations.

 Expedited reviewers exercise all of the authority of the IRB except that the reviewers may not disapprove the research.
-The IRB only disapproves a research activity in accord with non-expedited procedures set forth in the DHHS regulations.
+Only the convened IRB disapproves a research activity in accord with non-expedited procedures set forth in the DHHS regulations.